-The question is, of course, is cannabis, or its THC free derivative CBD oil, safe for our beloved animal companions.
+The question is, of course, are cannabis or its THC free derivatives safe for our beloved animal companions.
 Just to clarify, THC is the psychoactive part of the plant.
-CBD oil is extracted to have a minimal amount of THC, thus making them federally legal.

 The other question is what percentage of CBD oil is actually bio-available?
 Anaviimarket says:

 ‘The bioavailability of ingested CBD is roughly 13-19%.
 This means that if you swallow 20mg of pure CBD on an empty stomach, sometimes less than 3mg of it will actually make it into your blood and have an effect.
 Using a tincture, spray or strip to absorb CBD in your mouth is a popular method of taking CBD.’

-Remember, CBD oil from the marijuana plant is still illegal in some states, therefore your oil will need to be derived from hemp.
+Remember, CBD oil from the marijuana plant is still illegal in some states, therefore your oil might need to be derived from hemp.

 WILL CBD OIL DO ANYTHING FOR MY PET?

 CBD Oil is not psycho-active, but what can it really do your your pet?
 Currently, there is not enough data to come to definitive conclusions.
 What we do have is anecdotal evidence from pet owners who claim that CBD has helped their pets with seizures, anxiety and pain.

 CBD oil is also anecdotally known for its anti-inflammatory properties, providing relief from conditions, such as arthritis and allergies, caused by inflammation.
 We must await further studies to determine CBD oil’s long term effects.